on-the-loose/on-the-loose.org/README.md

 └── package.json      # Dependencies and scripts
 ```

-We use Parcel as a bundler because it requires no configuration, and Typescript to keep our code typed and maintainable.
+We use Parcel as a bundler because it requires no configuration, and TypeScript to keep our code typed and maintainable.

 # Development